isomerpages/obs-oac/_news/Initiatives.md

 permalink: /news/initiatives/
 description: ""
 ---
-## Explore the initiatives spearheaded by the Council
+## Explore the Initiatives Spearheaded by the Council